EPERLab/CLEW/docs/fichas/10_Potabilization.rst

 ResidualCapacity[r,t,y]
 ---------

-Here, the residual capacity is understood as ...
+It is assumed that the residual capacity is equal to the activity of each technology.

 .. table::
    :align:   center